Religious harmony in India: Netaji's Thoughts

+This historical understanding led Bose to mobilise people across faiths in India's freedom struggle.
+He criticised Hindutva figures like V.D.
+Savarkar for collaborating with the British, equating Savarkar's actions with those of Mohammad Ali Jinnah's Muslim nationalism.

+Bose's commitment to inclusivity was evident in his desire to adopt a national song which would be acceptable to all Indians regardless of their religious creed.
+He readily concurred with Rabindranath Tagore (as a member of the review committee for a national anthem) when Tagore said of Bankim Chandra’s iconic ‘Vande Mataram’ — a portion of which has been adopted as India’s national song — that its core “is a hymn to goddess Durga: this is so plain that there can be no debate about it.
+Of course, Bankim does show Durga to be inseparably united with Bengal in the end, but no Mussalman can be expected patriotically to worship the ten-handed deity as Swadesh (the nation).”

+Places of worship promoting Religious Harmony

 Dharmasthala Temple

-Dharmasthala Temple is a great example of religious harmony in India, as the priests of the temple are Shivalli Brahmins, who are Vaishnava, and the administration is run by a Jain Bunt family.
+Dharmasthala Temple is an example of religious harmony in India, as the priests of the temple are Madhwa Brahmins, who are Vaishnava, and the administration is run by a Jain Bunt family.
+The deities of the temple are Hindu god Shiva, who is referred to as Mañjunatha, Hindu goddess Ammanavaru, the Tirthankara Chandraprabha and the protective gods of Jainism, Kalarahu, Kalarkayi, Kumarasvami and Kanyakumari.

 Ajmer Sharif Dargah

 A dargah is a shrine built over the grave of a revered religious figure, often a Sufi saint or dervish.
 Sufis often visit the shrine for ziyarat, a term associated with religious visits and "pilgrimages".
 Within Islamic Sufism or in other words, Islamic mysticism, Sufi Saints often shared messages of unity to the divine and promoted love of God, discouraging the discrimination of people solely based on religious denomination.
 For these historical and cultural reasons, dargahs, such as the Ajmer Sharif Dargah, have been a place for Muslims, Hindus, and people of other faiths since medieval times.

+Satya Pir Temples in Bengal

+Satya Pir is a belief system found in Bengal created by the fusion of Hindu, Islam and local religions.
+Experts maintain that the Muslim Satya Pir and the Hindu Satyanarayan essentially represent the same beliefs and rituals.
+A century ago in Bengal, the ritual called, pujah was mainly performed by Hindu women and was interchangeably called Satya pir Pujah or Satya Narayan pujah.